HaeunM/peptide-imputation-inference/README.md

 - `missing_pattern`: A missing pattern of `raw.pep`.
 Either `MAR` or `MCAR`.

+# VAEIT

 ## Package Dependency

-The proposed method uses a variant of VAE models called VAEIT (Du et al., 2022) to fit the outcomes.
+The proposed method uses a variant of VAE models called VAEIT (Du et al., 2022).
 The dependencies can be installed via the following commands: